How to Build an MVP: A Step-by-Step Guide by Uptech

 Steve Jobs avoided the stage of prototyping while building the Apple Lisa.
 As a result, the product was a catastrophe and unprofitable.

-Step 4: Define features list
+Step 4: Define the features list

-Okay, with a defined problem, robust research, and feedback on your prototype, you start prioritizing all the features of your minimum viable product.
 And when we say “prioritizing,” we really mean it: You should only add core functionality to an MVP to prevent feature creep.
 The latter happens when a product receives too many features, which makes it too complicated and confusing.

 Prioritizing MVP features may cause difficulties.
 Among the number of prioritization frameworks, story mapping is our favorite in the case of startup MVP features.
 You can also use other methods: